astrophpeter/astrophpeter.github.io/_posts/2020-05-03-writing-better-python-for-research.md

 435 µs ± 56.5 µs per loop (mean ± std. dev. of 7 runs, 1000 loops each)
 ```

-We can see that the list comphrhension was about twice as fast as the for loop!
-List comprehsiosn can alse be combined with condiational expressions.
-Lets just count the even numbers from 0 to 9 for example:
+We can see that the list comprehension was about twice as fast as the for loop!
+List comprehension can also be combined with conditional expressions.
+To show this let’s just count the even numbers from 0 to 9 for example:

 ```python